 If the SIM card requires a PIN code, set it here.
 The phone will use this code to attempt to unlock a SIM.
+(Please refer to section 5.1 page 7)

 OPTION 203 - SIM PUK Code

 This code can be used to unlock a SIM card if it has been PUK locked.